xujunjie447/AWMT/README.md

 ![alt](images/pipeline1.png)

+The process of automatic iterative prompt construction primarily utilizes the working memory tree structure to generate prompts automatically.
+It comprises three crucial stages: data category analysis, prompt scenario generation, and multi-prompt combination.
+These three steps culminate in the creation of the final adversarial prompts, which are then employed for jailbreak attacks in the subsequent phase.

 What follows is a concrete illustration designed to shed light on the phase of automatic iterative prompt construction.
 This phase is composed of three pivotal steps, each accompanied by a tailored prompt template.